EmixamPP/synology-ddns-gandi/README.md

 I provide two modules, an IPv4 only version, which is supposed to be the only possibility with the current DSM release.
 But I also provide a IPv4 + IPv6 version which fetches the IPv6 of the default gateway.
 Therefore, you do not have the choice like with the IPv4.
 Consequently, if the IPv6 change, but not the IPv4, the record will not be updated.
 However, the service will update both IPs once every 24 hours.

+If the record does not exist in the DNS zone, it will be created for you.
+Also, the script keeps the TTL you configured through the Gandi web admin interface.

 Since the information required are not standard, the field names in the Synology interface do not necessarily match the inputs.
 But I explain everything in the setup section.

 The installation is simple, you download and write the code directly from GitHub using curl.